1990–91 South-West Indian Ocean cyclone season: Moderate Tropical Storm Gritelle

 On June 5, the near-equator trough spawned a tropical disturbance to the east-southeast of Diego Garcia.
 The system moved to the southwest and later to the west, influenced by a trough to the south.
 Initially it failed to intensify much, although an anticyclone provided favorable conditions for development, as did warm water temperatures.
 On June 7, the system passed south of the Chagos Archipelago, and on the next day the JTWC classified it as Tropical Cyclone 22S, the final of the season.
 When the system reached the MFR area of satellite coverage on June 10, it appeared as a well-developed system; as a result, the agency upgraded the depression to Tropical Storm Gritelle, estimating peak 10‑minute winds of 85 km/h.
 On June 11, Gritelle began weakening due to increased wind shear, deteriorating to tropical depression status on June 12.
 Over the subsequent two days, the system executed a loop, maintaining its status as a tropical depression or disturbance.
 On June 15, Gritelle passed about 425 km east of Rodrigues while moving to the south.
 It accelerated to the southeast, dissipating on June 16.

 The storm formed was very late in the cyclone season, making Gritelle the strongest June storm in 20 years, as well as the latest in the cyclone year that a storm was properly named.
 Tropical Depression Fely in 1983 formed later but was wrongly named, and Cyclone Odette in 1971 formed in July when the cyclone year ended on July 31.
 The end of the tropical cyclone year shifted from July 31 to June 30 in 2003.

 Other storms

 On September 19, the JTWC began monitoring a system near the Chagos Archipelago.
 The system tracked westward, organizing enough that the JTWC classified it as Tropical Cyclone 01S on September 21.
 Despite predictions that it would strengthen into a tropical storm, the system failed to intensify beyond winds of 55 km/h, and dissipated on September 25.

 Similar to the previous system, the JTWC began monitoring a disturbance on October 15.
 After an initial movement to the southwest, the system turned to the north and later to the west.
 The JTWC classified the system as Tropical Cyclone 02S on October 18, estimating peak winds of 55 km/h.
 Two days later, the agency declared the system as dissipated.

+Storm names

+Within the South-West Indian Ocean basin, tropical systems that attain 10-minute sustained windspeeds of 65 km/h, (40 mph) are assigned a name by the Regional Specialized Meteorological Centre on Réunion (RSMC La Réunion).
+Systems that move into this region from the Australian region are given a second name by Météo-France.
+New naming lists are used every year so a name is normally used only once, thus no names are retired.